xapian/xapian-developer-guide/index.rst

-   of additional information about developing for Xapian in the `HACKING file in xapian-core`_ which we hope to move here in future, and in the meantime that's a good place to look for information on coding style, writing and running tests, and so on.
+   of additional information about developing for Xapian in the `HACKING file in xapian-core`_ which we hope to move here in future, and in the meantime that's a good place to look for information on writing and running tests, debugging, and options available when configuring the source tree.
+It also contains our documentation for making a Xapian release.

 .. _HACKING file in xapian-core:
    https://github.com/xapian/xapian/blob/master/xapian-core/HACKING